awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Allocating Dedicated Hosts<a name="dedicated-hosts-allocating"></a>

-To begin using Dedicated Hosts, they need to be allocated to your account\.
+To begin using Dedicated Hosts, they must be allocated to your account\.
 You can allocate Dedicated Hosts to your account using the Amazon EC2 console or the command line tools\.

 **To allocate Dedicated Hosts using the Amazon EC2 console**